brahianrosswill/ComfyUI-ModelQuantizer/README.md

 * PyTorch (usually included with ComfyUI)
 * `safetensors`
 * `tqdm`
-* CUDA-enabled GPU is required for the `Quantize Model to FP8 Format` node.
+* CUDA-enabled GPU is required for the `Quantize Model scaled` node.

 ## License